Hardik-hp/DDS_SCM/README.md

 **_Note_** This is kept optional as the system would have more than 20 docker container running and most machine won't be able to handle it.

 1. Run `docker-compose up --build` from inside the grafana_setup directory.
+2. You can now access grafana from - `http://localhost:3000`
-2. After the containers are up please add `http://loki:3100/ ` as the source to pull the logs.
+3. After the containers are up please add `http://loki:3100/ ` as the source to pull the logs.
-3. After the source is added we can use data explorer to query the logs and find and pinpoint issues.
+4. After the source is added we can use data explorer to query the logs and find and pinpoint issues.

 ## Project Structure